Akshi-Vasaniya/MAD-Practicals/README.md

 # MAD-Practicals
-This is MAD Practicals Repository, In this all Practicals Folder's are there line wise.
+This is MAD Practicals Repository, It contain all MAD Practicals line wise.